 As the love interest of the film, Vicky Vale, Kim Basinger doesn’t really bring a whole lot to her role.
 She’s decent enough, but doesn’t connect with audiences as much as she would later in her role in LA Confidential.

 The rest of the characters in the film go by hardly unnoticed, save for a few quick glimpses of a fun mob boss portrayal by Jack Palance.

-Although Batman does have a lot of high-tech “wonderful toys,” Tim Burton seems to have decided to set Batman somewhere amidst the G-Men era – an era where Casablanca‘s Bogey wouldn’t seem out of place.
+Although Batman does have a lot of high-tech “wonderful toys,” Tim Burton seems to have decided to set Batman somewhere amidst the G-Men era – an era where Bogey from Casablanca (1942) wouldn’t seem out of place.
 It’s an odd throwback, and dates the film quite a bit – even for a late 80’s film.